-Local buyers who have purchased lots imported into India will be obliged to settle all invoices, including import duty, VAT, service tax etc. before such lots can be released from a Free Trade Warehousing Zone for free circulation within India.
+Local buyers who have purchased lots imported into India will be obliged to settle all invoices, including import duty, GST, etc. before such lots can be released from a Free Trade Warehousing Zone for free circulation within India.

 All lots that have been imported into India (marked with a #) have been stored in a Free Trade Warehousing Zone.
-These lots will be cleared and released for free circulation within India from the FTWZ upon payment of customs duty @ 10.3% (or as applicable at time of payment) to Pundole’s.
+These lots will be cleared and released for free circulation within India from the FTWZ upon payment of customs duty at 11%(or as applicable at time of payment) to Pundole’s.

-Shipping for all lots imported into India or purchased under ‘C’ form exemptions will only be arranged by Pundole’s on behalf of the buyer.
+Shipping for all lots imported into India will only be arranged by Pundole’s on behalf of the buyer.
 All packing, shipping, insurance and related expenses will be borne by the buyer.

-International buyers who have wire transferred money from an overseas bank account can be exempt from paying VAT and import duty on the hammer price if the work is directly exported by Pundole’s through a licensed shipper, with the appropriate and required documentation.
-Service tax will still be applicable on the buyer’s premium, even if the lot is exported out of the country.
+International buyers who have wire transferred money from an overseas bank account can be exempt from paying GST and import duty on the hammer price if the work is directly exported by Pundole’s through a licensed shipper, with the appropriate and required documentation.
+GST will still be applicable on the buyer’s premium, even if the lot is exported out of the country.

 All items that are either Registered with the Archaeological Survey of India, or, are over one hundred years old, or, are National Treasures whether specifically indicated in the catalogue or otherwise cannot be exported out of India.
 Pundole’s have taken all efforts to determine such lots but do not take responsibility for any lack of information or oversight.